weili13d/crate/docs/general/builtins/window-functions.rst

 functions that are :ref:`aggregates <aggregation>` accept the ``FILTER`` clause.

-If ``IGNORE NULLS`` flag is specified, then the null values are excluded from the window function executions.
-The window functions that support the flags
+If ``IGNORE NULLS`` option is specified, then the null values are excluded from the window function executions.
+The window functions that support this option
 are: :ref:`window-functions-lead`, :ref:`window-functions-lag`,
 :ref:`window-functions-first-value`, :ref:`window-functions-last-value`,
 and :ref:`window-functions-nth-value`.
-If no flags are specified, then ``RESPECT NULLS`` is set by default.
+If a function supports this option and it is not specified, then ``RESPECT NULLS`` is set by default.

 The :ref:`window-definition-over` clause is what declares a function to be a window function.